-The conference will host a range of practical workshops covering a variety of topics.
+The conference hosted a range of practical workshops covering a variety of topics.

-English: English teaching, learning and assessment: investigating professional practices, hosted by Claire Collins.
+English: English teaching, learning and assessment: investigating professional practices - Claire Collins.

 This breakout session will focus on some key developments in post-16 English, such as using post-16 phonics approaches in Functional Skills, General English Competencies in T Levels and non-linear curriculum design on GCSE programmes.
 We will ask what persists in terms of our professional practices as English teachers and to what extent do we need to investigate and adapt our teaching approaches as curricula and policy contexts change.
 To help us answer these questions, we will consider the findings from research projects from across the post-16 sector.